Having chemoradiotherapy for mouth and oropharyngeal cancer

 Your exact treatment plan depends on your situation.

 Your radiotherapy might last for about 6 to 7 weeks.
 You usually have it daily for 5 days every week, Monday to Friday.
-Your chemotherapy may be every 3 to 4 weeks.
-Or it might be weekly.
+Your chemotherapy may be every 3 to 4 weeks or weekly.

 Chemoradiotherapy can be quite a tough treatment.
 It can cause damage to some healthy cells at the same time.
 This might cause side effects.
 You will need some tests to check you are well enough to cope with it.